 In 2023, legislative budget analysts said the cards weren’t being distributed as quickly as expected and the attorney general’s office had not reported data on the program.
 This September, however, the attorney general’s office reported that it had met 100% of the program’s performance goal.

-“I think it’s been very positive to have all that information.
-If something happens you can just hand it to [police] because minutes count,” he said.
+“It’s been very positive to have all that information,” he said.
+“If something happens you can just hand it to [police] because minutes count.”

 Crooks said he doesn’t know if the cards have helped recover any kidnapped Utah kids.

-Business pitches are “part of the deal”
+Business pitches are ‘part of the deal’

 Crooks said companies pitching new products and technology to attorneys general “is just part of the deal.
 All the A.G.’s get pitched.”

 Reyes’ calendar invites show appointments routinely scheduled with an array of hopeful sellers.
 Most of the entries don’t have details of the pitches, but many of those that do include some human trafficking or opioid angle.
-RIWI Technology, for example, thought its survey and marketing platform could help combat trafficking and Nutriband suggested its fentanyl patch could help keep people from becoming addicted to opioids.
+RIWI Technology, for example, thought its survey and marketing platform could help combat trafficking, and Nutriband suggested its fentanyl patch could help keep people from becoming addicted to opioids.

 There were makers of DNA tests, AI-enabled weapons detection, mental health services for police officers and software to send text or email blasts.

-Representatives from Clearview wanted the state to buy its facial recognition software and the state considered it, according to an investigation by Buzzfeed, but backed away because the company wasn’t transparent about what data it would collect and how it would be used.
+Representatives from Clearview wanted the state to buy its facial recognition software and the state considered it, according to an investigation by BuzzFeed, but backed away because the company wasn’t transparent about what data it would collect and how it would be used.
 States that did buy it later sued the company for misusing the information.

-Calendar invites also reflect a scheduled 2021 meeting with a cellphone maker for kids, a meeting with a legal tech startup in 2023, and a sit-down with executives from Live View Technology, a security video streaming service that same year.
+Calendar invites also reflect a scheduled 2021 meeting with a cellphone maker for kids, a meeting with a legal tech startup in 2023, and a sit-down with executives from LiveView Technology, a security video streaming service that same year.

 He also had scheduled appointments at Mac’s with a company that rents more than 2,000 homes in Utah, with organizers of a Polynesian tattoo festival, and the owner of a car racing team.

-Crooks said Reyes pays for membership to the club with campaign funds and Mac’s proved easier than renting campaign office space downtown.
+Crooks said Reyes pays for membership to the club with campaign funds and that Mac’s proved easier than renting campaign office space downtown.

 Tim Ballard and human trafficking

-Stopping human trafficking has been a priority of Reyes’ time in office and he participated in scores of meetings on the issue, many of them involving organizations that — like Ballard’s Operation Underground Railroad — were focused on child trafficking.
+Stopping human trafficking has been a priority of Reyes’ time in office, and he participated in scores of meetings on the issue, many of them involving organizations that — like Ballard’s Operation Underground Railroad — were focused on child trafficking.

-And in August 2023, the calendar invites show, Reyes had a meeting scheduled with Candace Rivera, founder of Exitus, which was billed as an anti-trafficking organization.
+In August 2023, the calendar invites show, Reyes had a meeting scheduled with Candace Rivera, founder of Exitus, which was billed as an anti-trafficking organization.
 A month after the meeting, Rivera was arrested and charged — by attorneys in Reyes’ office — with 28 counts of fraud, theft and forgery for misrepresenting herself and her organization.

 Rivera wanted a call with Reyes to ask why and it was put on his schedule, Crooks said, but Reyes’ chief of staff told her that his boss could not take the call.